vplesko/OrbLang/docs/pages/03_comments.md

 fnc main () () {
     #$
-    This is a multi-line comment.
+    this is a multi-line comment
-    This entire section will not be processed by the compiler.

     std.println "inside the comment";
     $#